 The dates of the Board Meeting are decided well in advance and are communicated to the directors to enable them make it convenient to attend the meeting.
-The maximum time gap between any two consecutive meetings did not exceed 120 days except where specific exemptions have been provided in view of the COVID-19 pandemic.
+The maximum time gap between any two consecutive meetings did not exceed 120 days.